rashansmith/blockchain-developer-bootcamp-final-project/README.md

 ### Screencast Demo:
 - https://youtu.be/Wcn3ecPMgxs

 ### Project Hosted URL - Running on Ethereum Ropsten Testnet
 - https://dodgerbox.netlify.app/
+- You will need a test account in Metamask on the Ropsten Network

 ## Local Testing Instructions:
 ### 1. Initiate Local testnet